-The Councils have removed all historic bonus payments and have successfully consolidated bonus payment previously payable to employees working in waste and recycling, public convenience and street cleaning (before their transfer to external contractors), craft workers and at the Dart Lower Ferry.
+The Councils have removed all historic bonus payments and have successfully consolidated bonus payment previously payable to employees working in Waste and Recycling, Public Convenience, street cleaning, craft workers and at the Dart Lower Ferry.

 III.
 Premium Payments

 Under the terms of the NJC Agreement, premium payments are payable when an employee works additional hours (overtime) or outside of normal working hours, such as evenings, weekends and public holidays.
 All payments are in accordance with the NJC Agreement or local agreements.
 Under the terms of individual contracts of employment (and in accordance with the NJC provisions), overtime pay is normally only payable to officers on Level 6-9.
 Officers at Level 1 - 5 are offered time off in lieu if they work additional hours.